neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 });
 ```

 The code above begins with importing the `dotenv/config`, loading all the environment variables into the scope.
-Further, it exports an instance of `PGVectorStore` initialized using the Postgres Pooled Connection URL obtained earlier.
+Additionally, it exports an instance of `PGVectorStore` initialized using the Postgres pooled connection URL obtained earlier.

 Let's move on to building the chat API endpoint.